fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 #### Developer Tools

-* :black_nib: [ActivityPubMock](https://gitlab.com/evanp/activitypub-mock) - "If you are implementing an AP server or an AP client, you can use this mock in your unit tests to check that it's behaving correctly"
+* :heavy_check_mark: [ActivityPubMock](https://gitlab.com/evanp/activitypub-mock) - "If you are implementing an AP server or an AP client, you can use this mock in your unit tests to check that it's behaving correctly"

-* :black_nib: [ActivityPHP](https://landrok.github.io/activitypub/) - library for AP in PHP by [@landrok](https://cybre.space/@landrok)
+* :heavy_check_mark: [ActivityPHP](https://landrok.github.io/activitypub/) - library for AP in PHP by [@landrok](https://cybre.space/@landrok)

 * :heavy_check_mark: [BridgyFed](https://github.com/snarfed/bridgy-fed/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+activitypub) - bridge to the IndieWeb